facebookresearch/fairo/droidlet/documents/logical_form_specification/filters.md

 - `contains coreference` : This field specifies whether the memory node has a coreference that needs to be resolved based on dialogue context.
 - `memory_type` : Specifies the type of memory is the name of memory node.
 The default value for this is : `"REFERENCE_OBJECT"`.
 - `selector` : This field specifies how the selection is done.
 This has the following fields:
   - `return_quantity` which returns a set of objects based on some form of ranking or randomly selected objects.
+  - `ordinal` which specifies the ranking in the returned set.
-  - `same` that specifies whether or not we are allowed to return the exact copies of an object.
+  - `same` that specifies whether we are allowed to return the exact copies of an object.
   - `location` : location of the object based on which the selection is done.
 This is defined [here](human_give_command.md#location)
 - `where_clause`: This field represents a tree that can have three different kinds of nodes: `AND`, `OR`, `NOT`